JRomIV/cyclistic-case-study/README.md

 - Ride usage peaks during warmer months, with September seeing the highest activity and January the lowest.
 - Casual riders account for 41.32% of rides, while subscribers make up 58.67%.
 - Classic bikes are the most popular choice for both groups, followed by electric bikes.
-- Outliers in ride length, especially for docked bikes, highlight potential data accuracy issues.
+- Outliers in ride length, especially for docked bikes, point towards potential data accuracy issues.

 #### Casual Riders
 - Casual riders average longer trips at 25 minutes compared to 12 minutes for subscribers.
 - Casual users dominate weekend rides, showing greater variability and are likely due to recreational use.

 #### Annual Subscribing Members
-- Subscribers consistently use the service throughout the week, with no significant drop-off between weekdays and weekends.
+- Subscribers tend to ride consistently throughout the week, with little difference between weekdays and weekends.
 - Annual subscribing members consistently use the service for shorter, more frequent rides, indicating commuting or routine travel.